Dasavathaaram: India

 Dasavathaaram completed a 100-day run on 20 September 2008 in four screens in Chennai.
 The Chennai Corporation had given the producer special permission to hold five shows daily, which helped the film to garner the extraordinary opening.
 In the second weekend too, the film registered at least 95% at multiplexes and 80% in single screens.
 The film grossed ₹96 lakh from 17 screens in Chennai in the opening weekend.
 The film grossed ₹21 crore all over Tamil Nadu on its first weekend.
 It grossed ₹60 lakh outside South India in the three-day weekend.
 The film grossed ₹91 lakh in a fortnight in Mayajaal multiplex.
 In Sathyam Cinemas multiplex, the film grossed ₹90 lakh in a fortnight.
 The film stayed at No.1 position in Chennai box office for five consecutive weeks.

 The Hindi version Dashavtar, that was released after almost one year opened to a 5–10% response.
-Dashavtar netted ₹1.93 crore in six weeks in North India and was declared as an average success.
+Dashavtar grossed ₹1.93 crore in six weeks and was declared as an average success.
 The Malayalam version of the film grossed ₹2 crore in Kerala in the first week.

 Other territories

-Dasavathaaram grossed $4,632,719 and was ranked No.7 in the opening week, becoming the first Tamil film to reach the Top 10 at the International box office.
+Dasavathaaram grossed $4,632,719 and was ranked number 7 in its opening week, becoming the first Tamil film to reach the Top 10 at the international box office.
 In Malaysia, the film opened in second place, having collected $601,000 from 58 screens on the opening weekend and $1,720,780 in nine weeks.

 The film grossed ₹200 crore (US$ million) worldwide, and is currently one of the highest-grossing Tamil films of all time.